 LOIs can be written to be binding or to be non-binding.
 With a binding LOI, once the two parties sign it, the property goes off of the market while they work out the terms of a full-fledged purchase agreement.
 Non-binding LOIs are almost the same thing as a memo outlining a conversation.
 The two parties agree on the terms of the sale, but haven't agreed to work with each other.
 As such, the seller could accept a different LOI and the buyer could walk away at any time until the purchase agreement gets signed.

-Benefits of LOIs
+Identifying the Benefits of LOIs

 LOIs have two key benefits.
 They are usually much faster and less expensive to draft than purchase agreements.
 This is especially salient in markets where attorneys usually get involved in drafting purchase agreements, which can both slow down the process and make it more expensive.
 For buyers that make multiple offers, LOIs have the benefit of not requiring earnest money checks.
 This lets the buyer keep control of their money until they know that they have a deal that works for them and the seller.